monishkajha17/Temperature-Monitoring-System-using-IoT/README.md

  </div>
  <div>
  <p>
-Its applications in the field of remote monitoring and advanced analytics are revolutionizing businesses and are offering exemplary benefits to them.One such application of IoT is temperature monitoring.
-A temperature monitoring solution is immensely beneficial to industries where temperature plays a crucial role in defining the quality of the products.
-Moreover, in a cold chain, a temperature monitoring solution allow a logistic manager to monitor the temperature of the item  real-time.
+Its applications in the field of remote monitoring and advanced analytics are revolutionizing businesses and are offering exemplary benefits to them.One such application of IoT is <b>temperature monitoring</b>.
+A <b>temperature monitoring</b> solution is immensely beneficial to industries where temperature plays a crucial role in defining the quality of the products.
+Moreover, in a cold chain, a temperature monitoring solution allow a logistic manager to monitor the temperature of the item  real-time.The implementation of this solution is really helpful for goods that are temperature-sensitive.
+It is convenient to use and help in confirming the quality of the products during warehousing, manufacturing, storing and shipping processes.
   </p>
  </div>

-  <p>So it will sense the fluctuation of temperature and will report it to the user by message:
+  <p>The places where Temperature Monitoring System can be used:
   <ol>
-  <li>Message notification on Whatsapp.</li>
-  <li>Message notification on Telegram.</li>
-  <li>Message notification on Phone.</li>
+   <li><b>Digital temperature monitoring in laboratories:</b>Temperature plays a crucial role in defining the chemical composition or integrity of volatile compounds and biological samples respectively.
+They can render useless and affect experimental conclusions or even worse, the user's health, if not kept under a strict temperature range.
+It is, therefore, vital for laboratories and test clinics to maintain a controlled environment for successful testing on these samples.      </li>
+   <li><b>Food Safety Compliances:</b>The food industry  uses heater/freezer fitted chambers to develop a controllable environment for their goods.
+IoT temperature monitoring solution allows the food industry to monitor the temperature of these chambers allowing them to ensure that the regulatory compliances are met.
+They can remotely monitor the temperature of the items and confirm the quality of their products.</li>
+   <li><b>Warehouse and Inventory Management:</b>Some products can be sensitive to humidity & temperature.
+Storing them in a normal warehouse can result in their corrosion and are thus required to be stored in a temperature-controlled environment.
+By using heaters/freezers, the temperature and humidity of the warehouses can be maintained to ensure the quality of a specific type of product.
+By using IoT based temperature monitoring solution, a warehousing and inventory manager can track and remotely change the temperature of the warehouse.
+This reduces inspection costs and helps companies to ensure the quality of their products.</li>
+    <li><b>Temperature Monitoring in Medicine Mnaufacturing:</b>In pharmaceutical industry; because certain medicines need a definite temperature to be manufactured if the temperature fluctuates the medicine can be poisonous.
+So it will sense the fluctuation of temperature and will report it to the user by message</li>

   </ol>
   <img align = "left" src = "https://files.readme.io/bc8be93-1.png" alt ="Temperature" alt ="Temperature monitoring" height ="300" width = "400">